rayh/xcoder/README.md

 		# import certs into the keychain
 		# perform builds within this keychain's context
 	end	# Keychain is deleted

+Or, you can create a temporary keychain that will be deleted when the process exits:

+	keychain = Xcode::Keychain.temp

 #### Importing a certificate